• Skip to primary navigation

 How to cook in a slow cooker

-If you don’t yet have an instant pot, you can use a slow cooker.
-First, in a skillet saute as instructed in the recipe.
-Once the meat is browned, transfer sauteed ingredients to the Instant Pot and add all other ingredients.
+If you don’t yet have an Instant Pot, you can use a slow cooker.
+First, saute in a skillet as instructed in the recipe.
+Once the meat is browned, transfer the sauteed ingredients to the Instant Pot and add all other ingredients.
 Set the slow cooker on high for at least 4 hours.

 How to cook turkey chili on a stovetop